Skip to content

 Tanzania flagTanzania

-Tipping is customary in Tanzania, especially on safari and in Zanzibar.
-In restaurants, 5-10% is common if no service charge is included, while guides, transfers, and lodge staff often receive fixed cash tips.
+Tipping is customary in Tanzania, but city tipping is lighter than safari and Zanzibar tipping.
+In restaurants, 5-10% is common if no service charge is included, while safari guides and lodge staff are usually tipped separately.

 Tipping customary